This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<X>);

-Compilation succeeds!
-We have successfully observed changes in the compile-time global state.
+Compilation successful!
+At this point, we have successfully observed changes in the global state at compile time.

-After being able to observe state changes, the next consideration is whether we can actively change the state through code.
-Unfortunately, for most declarations, the only way to change their state is by modifying the source code to add definitions; there are no other means to achieve this.
+After being able to observe state changes, we now need to consider whether we can actively change the state through code.
+Unfortunately, for most declarations, the only way to change their state is by modifying the source code to add a definition; there are no other means to achieve this effect.

 The only exception is friend functions.
-But before considering how friend functions can play a role, let’s first consider how to observe whether a function has been defined.
-For most functions, this is unobservable, as a function may be defined in another compilation unit, and calling a function does not require its definition to be visible.
+But before considering how friend functions work, let’s first consider how to observe whether a function has been defined.
+For most functions, this is not observable, given that a function might be defined in another compilation unit, and calling a function does not require its definition to be visible.

-The exception is functions with a return type of auto.
-If the function definition is not visible, the return type cannot be deduced, making the function call impossible.
+The exception is functions with an auto return type; if their function definition is not visible, the return type cannot be deduced, and thus the function cannot be called.
 The following code can detect whether the foo function is defined:

 template <auto seed = [] {}>